The Rabbit Is Me: Plot

 Nineteen-year-old Maria Morzeck dreams of studying Slavistics, but her hopes are shattered when her brother, Dieter, is sent to prison after being convicted of sedition against the state.
 She cannot enter college, and becomes a waitress.
 Maria meets and falls in love with Paul Deister, an older, married man who turns out to be the judge who convicted her brother.
 Their affair ends when Deister is exposed as hypocritical and corrupt.
 After Dieter's release, he learns of his sister's relationship with the judge and assaults her.
 Eventually, Maria distances herself from both of them, and decides to pursue her forgotten dream.

 Production

-The film was based on Manfred Bieler's book Maria Morzeck or the Rabbit is Me.
+The film was based on Manfred Bieler's book Maria Morzeck or the Rabbit is Me, which at the time only existed as a manuscript and was later published in 1969.
 It was made in the aftermath of the VI Party Congress of the Socialist Unity Party in January 1963, during which the establishment allowed a measure of liberalization in the cultural life of East Germany.
 Although Bieler's novel was highly critical of the court system, he and Maetzig took care to include several "alibi scenes" in the film that were intended to put the state in a better light and also prevent the banning of the picture.
 The scenes were also meant to present the judicial reforms that took place between 1961 and 1963.